 Creamy Risotto with Sweet Potato & Parmesan

-A unique twist on risotto, from the same cookbook, Cooking Close to Home.
+A unique twist on risotto, from the cookbook, Cooking Close to Home.
 Perhaps a new addition to try at your Thanksgiving dinner?
-This recipe serves 4 and you can substitute butternut squash for acorn squash.Ingredients:
+This recipe serves 4 and you can substitute a squash for the sweet potato.

 2 Tablespoons butter

 ¼ cup finely chopped onion

 ¾ cup Arborio rice

 2¼ cup basic chicken stock (i.e., Trader Joe’s)

 2 Tablespoons grated Parmesan cheese